gracicot/gracicot.github.io/_posts/2017-07-11-concept-model-part1.md

 ```c++
 push(std::make_unique<PrintTask>());
 ```
 > But wait... we haven't fixed our problem yet!
-We want to support lambdas, change the way objects are sent, avoir heap allocation, this is for to deliver!
+We want to support lambdas, change the way objects are sent, avoir heap allocation, is this really ganno help?

-Try again!
+Of course!
 There is one thing in that list we can now do: change the way objects are sent.
-Instead of changing 200 function signature, we only have to change the constructor of `Task`, and this is what we're gonna do.
+Instead of changing 200 function signature, we only have to change the constructor of `task`, and this is what we're gonna do.

 Now, want the `push` function to albe be able to receive `some_library_task`.
 For that, we need adapters to adapt those types to the `AbstractTask` interface, and change the constructor of `Task`:
 ```c++